ferrywlto/ai-agents-for-beginners-recap/README.md

 	•	It uses Mermaid charts to explain workflows instead of code blocks, since the original code is more like pseudocode.
 	•	It also includes a Cantonese translation for Hongkongers 🇭🇰.
 Feel free to contribute translations as needed.

 This fork is for personal learning purposes only and is not intended to replace the original work.
+I would appreciate it if you could cite my work if you find it useful.

 Please refer to the official repository for the original content.